 - – The derived drawing references the generic drawing so that the CRN validity can be traced by the Authorized Inspector.

 For cases where it is not possible to follow these restrictions, a new CRN would be applied for.
-The generic registration has not covered all design possibilities, just the most common.
+The generic registration does not cover all design possibilities, just the most common.

 The Authorized Inspector (AI), Code Revisions and Design Changes